-And the reason is that spendthrift clauses do not help people who settle a self trust themselves.
+The reason is that spendthrift clauses do not help people who settle a self-trust themselves.

 It's called the self-settled rule.
 If you do a spendthrift clause or spendthrift trust clause and then settle the trust yourself, it's considered irrelevant.
 You're not permitted that easy out.

-That’s why we do an asset protection trust because in most of the countries that actually utilize or have decent asset protection rules we don’t even need to worry about the self-settled trust rule or the spendthrift clause protection because we don’t to rely upon it.
+That’s why we do an asset protection trust.
+In most of the countries that actually utilize or have decent asset protection rules, we don’t even need to worry about the self-settled trust rule or the spendthrift clause protection because we don’t rely upon it.

-An Example of a Spend thrift Clause in a Asset Protection Trust
+An Example of a Spendthrift Clause in an Asset Protection Trust

 If they put it into a trust first and you just become trustee over your own trust, you're double protected.
 You get the benefit of a spendthrift protection.
 I would be out of business.
 People would not need to do asset protection planning except in rare cases if everybody who willed or gave, excuse me, anybody who gave anybody any money, did so in trust and simply made the person to whom they're giving the assets the trustee of this trust.

 Now, I’m going to show you a sample clause, a very very simple one.
 This is a typical spendthrift clause.
 Let me read part of it to you.
-No discretionary beneficiary of this trust including but no limited to the settlor shall have the power to anticipate transfer, sell, basically give the stuff away or encumber any payment or distribution of either principal or income.
+No discretionary beneficiary of this trust, including but not limited to the settlor, shall have the power to anticipate transfer, sell, basically, give the stuff away or encumber any payment or distribution of either principal or income.
 This is a lot of words.

 My client’s son got to keep his money and that’s how it works.
-It basically disenfranchises creditors and thank God for me because I wouldn’t have any asset protection work to do.
-Thank God for me most of you don’t take advantage of this when you will or giving the assets the away when you – it doesn’t really work by will so well because you have to actually put into trust but don’t forget the incredible power of the spendthrift clause.
+It basically disenfranchises creditors, and thank God for me because I wouldn’t have any asset protection work to do.
+Thank God for me.
+Most of you don’t take advantage of this when you will or giving the assets away – it doesn’t really work by will so well because you have to actually put into trust, but don’t forget the incredible power of the spendthrift clause.

-You should put them in all asset protection trusts even though they don’t benefit you because if the trust is done correctly, it will benefit your beneficiaries, the people that survive you.
-They will have double protection both from the asset protections aspects of the trust and because of this simple little 150-word spendthrift clause.
+You should put them in all asset protection trusts even though they don’t benefit you.
+If the trust is done correctly, it will benefit your beneficiaries, the people that survive you.
+They will have double protection, both from the asset protection aspects of the trust, and because of this simple little 150-word spendthrift clause.
 Don’t ever forget it.
 It's a good thing to know about.